-Once your child is walking, encourage him or her to play in a squatted position with both heels flat on the floor.
+Once your child is walking, encourage them to play in a squatted position with both heels flat on the floor.
 This position stretches the calf muscles and keeps the ankles and feet flexible.
-As your child becomes older, encourage him or her to jump like a frog, walk like a bear, and waddle like a duck!
+As your child becomes older, encourage them to jump like a frog, walk like a bear, and waddle like a duck!